Bryson DeChambeau: 2016–2019: Early success on tour

 On June 3, 2018, DeChambeau won the Memorial Tournament in Dublin, Ohio, in a sudden-death playoff against Kyle Stanley and An Byeong-hun, after the three finished regulation play tied at −15.
 After Stanley bogeyed the first hole of sudden death, DeChambeau proceeded to win with a birdie on the second hole, giving him his second victory on the tour.
 On August 26, 2018, he won The Northern Trust for his first playoff victory and, in the process, established a new record for the tournament when held at the Ridgewood Country Club – with a score of 266 – besting the old Ridgewood record of 270, which was set in 2014 by Hunter Mahan.

-The following week, he won at the Dell Technologies Championship played at TPC Boston in Norton, Massachusetts, with a final score of −16, two shots clear of Justin Rose.
+The following week, DeChambeau won at the Dell Technologies Championship played at TPC Boston in Norton, Massachusetts, with a final score of −16, two shots clear of Justin Rose.
 This put him over 2000 points ahead of second place player Dustin Johnson in the FedEx Cup rankings.
 This margin secured him top seeding at The Tour Championship, regardless of his finish at the BMW Championship.
 This also marked his fourth win on the tour, third for the year, and second in a FedEx Cup playoff event.
 At the Tour Championship, DeChambeau finished 19th out of 30 participants.
 As a result, he fell to 3rd in the FedEx Cup, winning $2,000,000.
 In September 2018, DeChambeau was named as a captain's pick by Jim Furyk for the United States team participating in the 2018 Ryder Cup.
 Europe defeated the U.S. team, 17½ points to 10½ points.
 DeChambeau went 0–3–0.
 He lost his singles match against Alex Norén.